Lilya Pavlovic-Dear

-Lilya Pavlovic Dear is a Franco-American artist, born on 30 May 1947 in Topola-Oplenac, Yugoslavia (now Serbia).
-She is a painter, print-maker, photographer and video artist, and has participated in more than 200 group shows and 60 solo shows.
+Lilya Pavlovic-Dear (born 1947) is a French-American painter, printmaker, photographer, and video artist.
+She has participated in more than 200 group shows and 60 solo shows.

 Life and education

-Pavlovic Dear graduated in 1970 with a B.A. in Fresco, Painting and Mosaic at the Academy of Applied Arts in Belgrade.
-She obtained a scholarship from the British Council and studied and graduated in Master of Fine Arts in Printmaking from Chelsea College of Arts, London, in 1973.
+Pavlovic-Dear was born on 30 May 1947 in Topola-Oplenac, Yugoslavia (now Serbia).
+In 1970 she graduated with a BA in Fresco, Painting and Mosaic at the Academy of Applied Arts in Belgrade.
+Obtaining a scholarship from the British Council, in 1973 she graduated as a Master of Fine Arts in Printmaking from Chelsea College of Arts, London.
 In 1974 she moved to Los Angeles where she exhibited and taught at UCLA from 1974 to 1977.
-Since the 1980s, she has been working and living between France and the United States of America.

 Work

-The main themes of Pavlovic Dear's work are organic structures, maps of the world, Marco Polo on the Silk Road, angels, and water.
-For the last 50 years, nature and ecology have always been present and have oriented her work.
+The main themes of Pavlovic-Dear's work are organic structures, maps of the world, Marco Polo on the Silk Road, angels, and water.
+Nature and ecology have always been present in her work and have oriented it for the last 50 years.

-The art critic Thomas Albright wrote about Pavlovic Dear's work in the San Francisco Chronicle: "Imagine a cross between Dubuffet, Escher and William T. Wiley.
-"Lilya is a kind of landscapist of the inner psyche whose principal tools are an intricate, all-encompassing web-like structure and a fantastic quality of interior space."
+In the San Francisco Chronicle art critic Thomas Albright wrote of Pavlovic-Dear's work: "Imagine a cross between Dubuffet, Escher, and William T. Wiley.
+Lilya is a kind of landscapist of the inner psyche whose principal tools are an intricate, all-encompassing web-like structure and a fantastic quality of interior space."
+The art critic Pierre Rouve said of her show at Bradford University: "She portrays the unspoken and the unspeakable".

-The art critic Pierre Rouve said about her show in Bradford University: "She portrays the unspoken and the unspeakable".
+In 2007 Pavlovic-Dear published the book Marco Polo on the Silk Road, receiving the Grand European Prize Botticelli for it in 2008.
+In 2010 she published a retrospective book on her career entitled Lilya Pavlovic-Dear: Art Works 1970-2010.

-In 2007, Pavlovic Dear published the book Marco Polo on the Silk Road.
-It is listed in several libraries: American Museum of Natural History; National Art Library, Victoria and Albert Museum; The British Library, St. Pancras; Worcester Art Museum, Library of Congress; New York Public Library; Bibliothèque Marciana, Venice.
-For her book, she received the Grand European Prize Botticelli in 2008.
+Since 2019 Pavlovic-Dear has been a contributing expert to the Silk Sustainable Development Institution, a think tank based in Washington D.C..

-In 2010, she published a retrospective book on her career Lilya Pavlovic-Dear: Art Works 1970-2010.
-The book is listed in Worcester Art Museum, Library of Congress, Smithsonian Institution Libraries, and Los Angeles County Museum of Art.
+Personal life

-Since 2019, she has been a contributing expert to the Silk Sustainable Development Institution, a Washington D.C.-based thinktank.
+Pavlovic-Dear married Richard Hamilton Bryarlie Dear Junior in 1975, and they have three daughters: Natasha, Katarina, and Alexandra.
+Pavlovic-Dear has been working and living between France and the United States since the 1980s.

-Main exhibitions
+Exhibitions

-Pavlovic Dear has exhibitions in the United States, Europe and China.
-Some of her most important shows took place at the Library of Congress in Washington D.C., Fondazione Querini Stampalia, Venice during the 56th Venice Biennale, Museum of Shanxi province in Xi'An, and Museum of Modern Art in Madrid.
-She is featured in multiple collections (public and private), such as Los Angeles County Museum, U.S.A Bibliothèque Nationale de France in Paris, France, Neue Galerie Graz, Austria, and Museum of Art of Shanxi province in Xi'An, China.
+Pavlovic-Dear has had exhibitions in the United States, Europe, and China.
+Important shows took place at the Library of Congress in Washington D.C; Fondazione Querini Stampalia, Venice, during the 56th Venice Biennale; Museum of Shanxi Province in Xi'an; and Museum of Modern Art in Madrid.
+She is featured in multiple public and private collections, including Los Angeles County Museum, U.S.A; Bibliothèque Nationale de France in Paris, France; Neue Galerie, Graz, Austria; and Museum of Art of Shanxi province in Xi'an, China.